mrakgr/The-Spiral-Language/readme.md

 ##### Join Point Recursion

 Spiral in general does not need type annotations.
-The only exception is the recursion when used in tandem with join points.
+The only exceptions are recursive functions when used in tandem with join points.

 ```
 met rec fact (!dyn x) = if x > 1 then x * fact (x-1) else 1